ymilky/franzy/README.md

       ;;notice the different arity and the fact we pass our callback.
       ;; We could have also just set this in the consumer options, in which case, there would be no need to use this arity ;; Unless the callback changed per-call, in which case, someone somewhere has read your code, then engaged the grumble-drive.
-      (commit-offsets-async! c {first-topic-partition {:offset 2 :metadata "A Nancy to a Tanya"}} {:offset-commit-callback occ})
+      ;;beware of committing async offsets in a separate thread from the poller (commit-offsets-async! c {first-topic-partition {:offset 2 :metadata "A Nancy to a Tanya"}} {:offset-commit-callback occ})
       (println "Committed offsets after async callback version:" (committed-offsets c first-topic-partition)) ;;ok, why are there still no offsets?